twisty147/Twisties-Cook-Book/README.md

 -  Bug: In the registration process, I stored the hashed password as password_hash, but in the login route, I was retrieving user['password'] instead of user['password_hash'].
 -  Fix: I changed if check_password_hash(user['password'], password): to: if check_password_hash(user['password_hash'], password):

+# Deployment

+** Asuming you already have your repo like i did on git hub**

+**Deployment Steps for Flask Application on Heroku**

+-  **Set Up Necessary Files**

+   -  **Create `requirements.txt`:**
+      - Use `pip` to generate the `requirements.txt` file, which lists all necessary dependencies for the application

+   -  **Create a Procfile**:
+      -  The Procfile specifies the command that Heroku uses to start the app
+      -  Make sure the Procfile is created with a capital "P" and has no file extension.

+   -  **Verify the files**:
+      -  requirements.txt should list all necessary packages (e.g., Flask, Werkzeug).
+      -  Procfile should contain the command to run the application (e.g., web: python app.py).

+-  **Create a New Heroku Application**

+   -  Go to Heroku.com and log in.
+   -  Click on Create a New App.
+   -  Choose a unique app name (e.g., flask-task-manager-project).
+   -  Select the appropriate region (e.g., Europe if you are in Ireland).
+   -  Click Create App.

+-  **Set Up GitHub Integration**

+   -  Navigate to the Deploy tab in Heroku.
+   -  Under Deployment method, select GitHub.
+   -  Make sure your GitHub profile is connected.
+   -  Search for the repository name and click Connect.
+   -  Enable Automatic Deployment for continuous integration.

+-  **Configure Environment Variables on Heroku**

+   -  Go to the Settings tab in your Heroku app.
+   -  Click on Reveal Config Vars to add environment variables.
+   -  Add the following variables:
+   -  IP: 0.0.0.0
+   -  PORT: 5000
+   -  SECRET_KEY: (copy from your env.py file)
+   -  MONGO_URI: (Copy from Mongodb as long as you edit username, password and dbname)
+   -  MONGO_DBNAME: task_manager

+-  **Deploy Application on Heroku**

+   -  Go back to the Deploy tab in Heroku.
+   -  Click on Deploy Branch.
+   -  Heroku will start building the application based on the requirements and the Procfile.
+   -  Once the deployment is complete, you should see a message: "Your app was successfully deployed."
+   -  Click View to launch your application.